-Now you can search the protein and DNA sequences listed in patents and patent applications, and specifically search sequences in claims, using bioinformatics tools such as NCBI's BLAST.
+Now you can search and analyze the protein and DNA sequences listed in patents and patent applications from 15 jurisdictions, and specifically search sequences in claims, using bioinformatics tools such as NCBI's BLAST.

 We've supplied the information on the sequences in patent applications, and in claims, to Genbank, which is also working with the USPTO.
 Genbank sequences can now link to the relevant patent application documents in both the USPTO database and the Patent Lens, as currently happens for US granted patent documents.